fgerick/Elltorque.jl/README.md

 ## Prerequisits

 Installed working texlive, python/python3 with matplotlib >v2.1 for support of latest colormaps.
-A working Julia >v1.0 without linked MKL library for Arpack.jl support.
+A working Julia >v1.3.

 ## Install